pinobatch/hello-world/Xubuntu_setup.md

     synclient PalmDetect=1

-If that doesn't work, in Settings > Mouse and Touchpad, have it freeze for 0.3 seconds after typing.
+If that doesn't work, in Settings > Mouse and Touchpad, have it disable the touchpad for 0.5 seconds after typing.

 GIMP: